satyaidk/pixel-ai-chat-application-demo-ui/README.md

-# Pixel Art AI Chat Interface
+# Pixel AI Chat Interface

 A retro-style pixel art chat interface for interacting with AI models, built with Next.js and OpenAI.